1947–48 Greek Football Cup: Eleventh round

-^{*}Iraklis was disqualified as punishment of their footballers incident in a previous match.
+^{11} Iraklis were disqualified as punishment of their footballers' incidents in a previous match.

 Knockout phase

 In the knockout phase, teams play against each other over a single match.
 If the match ends up as a draw, extra time will be played and if the match remains a draw a replay match is set at the home of the guest team which the extra time rule stands as well.
 That procedure will be repeated until a winner occurs.

 The mechanism of the draws for each round is as follows: